 One of the best places to visit in the Italian Riviera is the town of Vernazza.
 This town is part of the Cinque Terre area which comprises five towns along the coast.
 Larger cities nearby include Pisa and Genoa.

-The town of Vernazza is really beautiful.
+The town of Vernazza is charming.
 There are many colorful houses that look incredible and make this town very unique.
 Furthermore, there are lots of picturesque streets and shops.
 It’s here where you can taste some of the most delicious ice cream!

 Vernazza is also known for its amazing viewpoints.
 From these viewpoints, you can see the beautiful town and the blue water of the sea.
 The most beautiful viewpoint of Vernazza is on the hike from Vernazza to Monterosso al Mare.
 This hiking route itself is also great and really worth doing when you are going to Vernazza!